andreipope/codestart/docs/python/set-up-the-environment.md

 ## Install a Text Editor

 A text editor is essential for writing and managing your code.
 Visual Studio Code (VS Code) is a popular, free, and feature-rich editor.
+Note that you can also use a different text editor.

 ### Download VS Code